rcl9/LEGO-Robotic-Surveillance-Garbage-Can/ReadMe.md

 ## Operation of the Surveillance Garbage Can

-The can was rotated via a LEGO Technic controlled geared-down motor (internal to the can) that turned a rubber-tire wheel outside of the can:
+The can was rotated via a LEGO Technic controlled geared-down motor (internal to the can) that turned a rubber-tire wheel outside of the can, of which the can itself was glued to a Lazy-Susan rotation platform:

 <div style="text-align:center">
 <img src="/Images/IMG_4995.JPG" alt="" style="width:75%; height:auto;">